-State Competition at Chemeketa Community College April 8, 2017
+State Competition at Chemeketa Community College on April 4, 2020

 Lexiles are educational tools that support student reading by using the same scale to measure both text difficulty and reading ability.
 Through this combined approach, the Lexile Framework for Reading matches students to an appropriate level of text difficulty, which can encourage reading in the classroom, at the library, and at home.